11BelowStudio/HECC-IT/Technical Documentation/final version of HECC-IT.md

 The `FolderOutputterMetadataInterface` is still present here, still in `src/hecc_up`, and is still only used by the `FolderOutputter`.
 The rest of these classes are all only used in the `OH_HECC` code.
 These can be seen below.

+##### Figure 43: A class diagram for the updated game data classes, showing dependencies

 ![oh hecc data classes](./final/oh-hecc/oh%20hecc%20data%20classes.png)